-Are there any alternatives to a vaginal hysterectomy?
+Are there any alternatives to a hysterectomy?

-Symptoms of a uterine prolapse may be improved by doing pelvic floor exercises.
 Heavy periods can be treated using oral medications, an IUD (intra-uterine device), or by removing only the lining of your womb.
 Depending on the size and position of fibroids, you can take medication to try to control the symptoms.
 Other treatments include surgery to remove the fibroids only or uterine artery embolisation.